Battleground Florida: Both parties prepare for 2020 fight

 The president has used the power of his office to pay special attention to Florida.
 During a campaign rally in Panama City Beach last month, Trump promised voters new disaster relief funding for the hurricane-hit portion of the state and additional funding for a bridge project if he was re-elected.

 A string of both public and private polling has some in the president’s orbit acknowledging that carrying Florida will not be simple.
-Surveys by the Democratic group Priorities USA found that in Florida, like nationally, Trump gets high marks on the economy.
+Surveys by Priorities USA found that in Florida, like nationally, Trump gets high marks on the economy.
 But voters also believe the president cares more about the wealthy than about the average American.

 AP Votecast’s survey of 2018 voters in the state found them roughly evenly divided on approval of Trump.
 And the Trump campaign’s own recent internal polls showed him trailing Democrats in early head-to-head matchups.